Skip to content

 CE marking

-A conformity marking affixed to products indicating that the manufacturer has verified compliance with applicable EU harmonisation legislation, including the accessibility requirements of this Directive [Art.
-17, Art.
-18].
+A marking affixed to products indicating conformity with applicable EU harmonisation legislation, including the accessibility requirements of this Directive.
+Governed by the general principles of Art.
+30 of Regulation (EC) No 765/2008 [Art.
+17].

 EU declaration of conformity

-A document drawn up by the manufacturer stating that the product meets applicable accessibility requirements; structured per Annex III of Decision 768/2008/EC and continuously updated [Art.
+A formal document drawn up by the manufacturer stating that the product fulfils applicable accessibility requirements, following the model structure of Annex III to Decision No 768/2008/EC [Art.
 16].

 Harmonised standard

-A European standard adopted by a recognised European standardisation organisation on the basis of a Commission request; products or services conforming to it benefit from a presumption of conformity with the Directive [Art.
+A European standard adopted on the basis of a request by the Commission under Regulation (EU) No 1025/2012.
+Products and services conforming to relevant harmonised standards benefit from a presumption of conformity with the accessibility requirements [Art.
 15(1)].

 ?